-- all the activities of the Bank and ensures their compliance with the Bank's policies and procedures; - adequacy of policies, regulations, internal regulations of the Bank at the legal and regulatory framework, as well as these have been met; - the quality and efficiency of the management processes of the Bank; - the efficiency and effectiveness of the framework related to the internal control, to the process of risks management and to the assessment methodologies of the significant risks in order to improve them;
+- all the activities of the Bank and ensures their compliance with the Bank's policies and procedures; - adequacy of policies, regulations, internal regulations of the Bank at the legal and regulatory framework, as well as these have been met;

-- the quality and the way of using qualitative tools for the identification and assessment of the risks, as well as the measures taken regarding the risks mitigation; - the degree of adequacy of own funds depending on the risks to which the Bank is exposed; - the accounting system and its reliability, accuracy and credibility of accounting records and financial statements, as well as reporting, including those intended for external users; - the degree of protection of the balance sheet and off-balance sheet patrimonial elements and the identification of the methods for the prevention of frauds and losses of any kind.
+- the quality and efficiency of the management processes of the Bank; - the efficiency and effectiveness of the framework related to the internal control, to the process of risks management and to the assessment methodologies of the significant risks in order to improve them; - the quality and the way of using qualitative tools for the identification and assessment of the risks, as well as the measures taken regarding the risks mitigation; - the degree of adequacy of own funds depending on the risks to which the Bank is exposed; - the accounting system and its reliability, accuracy and credibility of accounting records and financial statements, as well as reporting, including those intended for external users; - the degree of protection of the balance sheet and off-balance sheet patrimonial elements and the identification of the methods for the prevention of frauds and losses of any kind.

-Please note that, within the Bank, operates a distinctive structure of control, namely the Antifraud Division, that manages the antifraud activity, conducts and maintains monitoring procedures for the Bank's protection against frauds, being subordinated to the Bank's executive leader with responsibilities of Chief Risk Officer.
+Please note that, within the Bank, operates a distinctive structure of control, namely the Control Risks Department whitin the Risk Management Division, that manages the antifraud activity, conducts and maintains monitoring procedures for the Bank's protection against frauds.

+This structure is part of the Risk Management Division and as a result is subordinated to the Bank's executive leader with the responsibilities of Chief Risk Officer.